 Here’s all you need to make it!

 - Garlic and Lemongrass - This recipe is simple, but the aromatics really shine.
 Look for fresh lemongrass in many grocery stores in clamshells with fresh herbs.
 Use only the lower part of the stalk (it should be faintly purple in the center) and remove the tough outer stalks before using.
+If you have some extra lemongrass, try my Lemongrass Chicken recipe.
 If you can’t find fresh lemongrass, many places sell concentrated lemongrass paste in tubes which works well.

 - Hoisin Sauce - This slightly sweet, savory, thick sauce is a staple in my kitchen.
 It bring tons of flavor to Asian-inspired stir-fry recipes.
 It can be found in almost any grocery store in the international / Asian aisle, but you can also make it yourself.